Orangutan: In captivity

 By the early 19th century, orangutans were being kept in captivity.
 In 1817, an orangutan joined several other animals in London's Exeter Exchange.
-The ape was recorded to have rejected the company of other animals, aside from a dog, and preferred to be with humans.
+He rejected the company of other animals, aside from a dog, and preferred to be with humans.
 He was occasionally taken on coach rides clothed in a smock-frock and hat and even given drinks at an inn where he behaved politely for the hosts.
 The London Zoo housed a female orangutan named Jenny who was dressed in human clothing and learned to drink tea.
 She is remembered for her meeting with Charles Darwin who compared her reactions to those of a human child.

 Zoos and circuses in the Western world would continue to use orangutans and other simians as sources for entertainment, training them to behave like humans at tea parties and to perform tricks.
-Notable orangutan "character actors" include Jacob and Rosa of the Tierpark Hagenbeck in the early 20th century, Joe Martin of Universal City Zoo in the 1910s and 1920s, and Jiggs of the San Diego Zoo in the 1930s and 1940s.
+Notable orangutan "character actors" include: Jacob and Rosa of the Tierpark Hagenbeck in Hamburg, Germany, in the early 20th century; Joe Martin of Universal City Zoo in the 1910s and 1920s; and Jiggs of the San Diego Zoo in the 1930s and 1940s.
 Animal rights groups have urged a stop to such acts, considering them abusive.
-Starting in the 1960s, zoos became more concerned with education and orangutans exhibits were designed to mimic their natural environment and displayed their natural behaviours.
+Starting in the 1960s, zoos became more concerned with education and orangutans' exhibits were designed to mimic their natural environment and let them display their natural behaviours.
 Ken Allen, an orangutan of the San Diego Zoo, became world famous in the 1980s for multiple escapes from his enclosures.
 He was nicknamed "the hairy Houdini" and was the subject of a fan club, T-shirts, bumper stickers and a song titled The Ballad of Ken Allen.

 Galdikas reported that her cook was sexually assaulted by a captive male orangutan.
 The ape may have suffered from a skewed species identity and forced copulation is a standard mating strategy for low-ranking male orangutans.
 American animal trafficker Frank Buck claimed to have seen human mothers acting as wet nurses to orphaned orangutan babies in hopes of keeping them alive long enough to sell to a trader, which would be an instance of human–animal breastfeeding.